 Best chat features: Telegram

-As you can see, Telegram offers the largest feature-set compared to Signal and WhatsApp.
-That obviously comes at the cost of the added security you get with its competitors, but we still have to give Telegram credit for cramming so much into its app while still providing a clean and easy-to-understand interface.
+As you can see, Telegram offers the most extensive feature-set compared to Signal and WhatsApp.
+Of course, that comes at the cost of the added security you get with its competitors, but we still have to give Telegram credit for cramming so much into its app while still providing a clean and easy-to-understand interface.

-Telegram is one of the go-to apps for group messaging, and taking a look at everything the app offers, and it's easy to see why.
-Not only does Telegram allow for the largest group chats (up to 200,000 people), the features you get within the chats are also the most expansive.
+Telegram is one of the go-to apps for group messaging.
+Taking a look at everything the app offers, it's easy to see why.
+Not only does it allow for the largest group chats (up to 200,000 people), the features included within the chats are also the most expansive.
 Here's what you get: